gofr-dev/gofr/CONTRIBUTING.md

 * When you consider a new documentation page is needed, start by adding a new file and writing your new documentation.
 Then - add a reference to it in [navigation.js](https://gofr.dev/docs/navigation.js).
 * If needed, update or add proper code examples for your changes.
 * In case images are needed, add it to [docs/public](https://gofr.dev/docs/public) folder.
-* Make sure you don't break existing links and refernces.
+* Make sure you don't break existing links and references.
 * Maintain Markdown standards, you can read more [here](https://www.markdownguide.org/basic-syntax/), this includes:
     - Headings (`#`, `##`, etc.) should be placed in order.
     - Use trailing white space or the <br> HTML tag at the end of the line.